Huawei/dockyard/updater/client/README.md

 	$ duc list app://containerops.me/v1/official/dockyard
 	centos/x86/duc.rpm
   ```
-- duc pull --protocal "protocal:version" --server "localhost:8080" --path "localDir" "repoULR"
+- duc pull "filename" "repoULR"

-  Fetch a certain appliance to [local cache directory](#cache-directory) if "localDir" is not set.
+  Fetch a certain appliance to [local cache directory](#cache-directory), default to ~/.dockyard/cache.
-  No need to set '--server' if 'DefaultServer' is set in ~/.dockyard/config.json.
+  No need to set 'repoURL' if 'DefaultServer' is set in ~/.dockyard/config.json.
-- duc push --protocal "protocal:version" --server "localhost:8080" --path "localDir" "repoURL"
+- duc push "fileURL" "repoURL"

-  Upload a certain appliance from from local cache directory if "localDir" is not set.
+  Upload a certain appliance 'fileURL'.
-  No need to set '--server' if 'DefaultServer' is set in ~/.dockyard/config.json.
+  No need to set 'repoURL' if 'DefaultServer' is set in ~/.dockyard/config.json.

 ### Protocal
   The supported protocal will be `docker/appc/app/image`, now only support `app` (software packages).